eugnsp/library/README.md

 - [General reviews and interviews](general_reviews.md)
 - [C++ conferences](cpp/conferences.md)

+Note: algorithms are given just to demonstrate the idea, they may not be the most efficient implementations.

 :construction: Currently is under construction, and will always be.
 Please report broken links.

 <!-- :hourglass: Optimization -->